slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On stupidity

+> *"Do not try to seem wise to others." (...)
-> *"If they are wise, do not quarrel with them; if they are fools, ignore them."
+"If they are wise, do not quarrel with them; if they are fools, ignore them."
 -- Epictetus*

 > *"A fact is information minus emotion.
 An opinion is information plus experience.
 Ignorance is an opinion lacking information.
 And, stupidity is an opinion that ignores a fact."